Tintia

 This category is also exempted because of the nature of some diseases, and the issues they can cause.

-For example, people that might have eye-related diseases will be a great concern for them to drive safely in traffic if the tint is not the percentage advised by the doctor.
+For example, people who might have eye-related diseases will be greatly concerned for them to drive safely in traffic if the tint is not the percentage advised by the doctor.

 They need a darker percentage than regular drivers because their eyes can be affected by the sun.